What’s the first step in securing our organization’s technology?

 It’s vital to remember that a security program that works well for one organization may actually harm another.
-You must decide how your organization uses technology, then do your survey and audit.
+You must first decide how your organization uses technology, and then do your survey and audit.

 Here are some questions to discuss with your staff and members:

 What kind of organization are we?
 Do we provide a service to movements?
 Do we mobilize and organize?
 Do we provide information to the general public or to a specific community?